Health Care Provider Toolkit

 KBI is a new online learning resource designed to meet Canadian curriculum outcomes in science, social studies and health.
-KBI also provides the opportunity for students to earn vaccines for children in developing nations through UNICEF Canada.
+KBI also provides an opportunity for students to earn vaccines for children in developing nations through UNICEF Canada.
 Teachers create a digital classroom where their students can go online and complete lessons and quizzes.

 - How does KBI work?